Oluwatomi-Thompson/alu-shell/basics/README.md

 8-firstdelete - Deletes the file betty from /tmp/my_first_directory
 9-firstdirdeletion - Deletes the directory /tmp/my_first_directory
-10-back - Changes the working directory to the previous one
+10-back - Changes the working directory to the previous one 11-lists - Lists all files plus the hidden ones in ., .., and /boot in long format